r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       TODO: [ BitsTransfer ]
-      Another way to download/execute remotelly our agent without using the powershell switch 'Net.WebClient.DownloadString' method.
+      Another way to download/execute remotelly our agent without using the powershell switch (Net.WebClient).DownloadString method.
 This method also allow us to chose the download location of the agent in target system and start the agent (exe).

 <br />